Sean PageHead Coach

 Office Phone: 321-5160

-Sean Page is entering his fifth year as the head coach of the Newberry College women’s basketball team in 2012-13.
+Sean Page is entering his sixth year as the head coach of the Newberry College women’s basketball team in 2012-13.

 During his fourth season at Newberry, Page Led the Wolves to the South Atlantic Conference Tournament semifinals after finishing the regular season sixth in the league standings with a 10-8 SAC record and 15-11 overall record.
 Haylee Lepaio was named SAC Freshman of the Year and selected to the All-SAC Second Team and all-freshman team.